lemoogle/iodruby/README.md

 ```ruby
 index = client.getIndex('myindex')
 ```
-The getIndex call will return an iodindex Index object but will not check for existence.
+The getIndex call will return an hodindex Index object but will not check for existence.

 ```ruby
 indexes = client.listIndexes()